eclipse-tractusx/digital-product-pass/docs/admin guide/Admin_Guide.md

 | SubmodelIdShort | EXACT STRING REQUIRED: The submodel id of the battery passports needs to be exactly the string: "batteryPass" | **batteryPass** |
 | BammModelVersionId | The semantic version of the asset passport model, currently the latest version v3.0.1 is used | urn:bamm:io.catenax.battery.battery_pass:3.0.1#BatteryPass |

-***Info:***
-*It is important that the "SubmodelIdShort" is set in the correct format and that the EDCProviderUrl points to an valid EDC Provider, that providers valid contracts configured in the structure defined here*
+> **_INFO:_** *It is important that the "SubmodelIdShort" is set in the correct format and that the EDCProviderUrl points to an valid EDC Provider, that providers valid contracts configured in the structure defined here.*

 #### **Format and Fields:**